OfficeDev/OneNote-Add-in-Rubric-Grader/README.md

 - [Microsoft Office Add-in Generator](https://github.com/OfficeDev/generator-office).
 To install the generator and its prerequisites ([Bower](http://bower.io/), [Yeoman](http://yeoman.io/), [Gulp](http://gulpjs.com/), and [TSD](http://definitelytyped.org/tsd)), open a Node.js command prompt and run `npm install -g bower yo generator-office gulp tsd`.
 See the [detailed installation instructions](https://code.visualstudio.com/Docs/runtimes/office).

-### Office Add-in Generator
+### Using the Office Add-in Generator
-Using Office Add-in Generator makes it easy to create add-in projects when you don't have Visual Studio installed, or want to use technologies other than plain HTML, CSS & JavaScript.
+The Office Add-in Generator makes it easy to create add-in projects when you don't have Visual Studio installed, or want to use technologies other than plain HTML, CSS, and JavaScript.
 It also provides quick access to a Gulp static server for testing.

 >You need the Office Add-in Generator to follow the instructions in this article, but you can download the sample and host the contents of the **app** folder on any website.
-Update the manifest file by adding `<Host Name="Notebook">` to the **Hosts* section, and pointing **SourceLocation** to the **grader.html** file on your website.
+Update the manifest file by adding `<Host Name="Notebook">` to the **Hosts** section, and pointing **SourceLocation** to the **grader.html** file on your website.

 ## Download the sample
 1. Clone or download the [OneNote-Add-in-Rubric-Grader-Preview](https://github.com/OfficeDev/oneNote-Add-in-Rubric-Grader-Preview) repository.

    Office Generator creates a lot of files for add-in projects.
 Most of these files aren't stored in the sample repository on GitHub, so you'll generate a local project and then overwrite some local files with files from the sample.

 ## Create and configure the add-in project
 1. Create a local folder named *onenote-add-in*.

 2. Open a **cmd** prompt and navigate to the **onenote-add-in** folder.
 Run the `yo office` command, as shown below.